subuch/DockerWindowsContainerForDotCoreMVC/README.md

 # DockerWindowsContainerForDotCoreMVC

-Created a Docker Image for Restoring the packages, build the app(.NetCore App), run the unit test case(Xunit), publish the app within in the Windows Container.
+Created a Docker Image for Restoring the packages, build the app(.NetCore App), run the unit test case(Xunit), publish the app within  the Windows Container.
 Find these changes in the DockerFile.

 Prerequisite:
 1. Install VS 2017